odradev/nysa-proposal/README.md

 ## What do we offer?
 We strongly believe there is a better solution: **transpiling Solidity code into Rust** code.
-It allows to take advantage of the already existing Rust to WASM compilation pipeline.
+It allows us to take advantage of the already existing Rust to WASM compilation pipeline.
-In return, we get the same neat, easy and secure but native code.
+In return, we get the same neat, easy, and secure but native code.

 ## How we do it?
-In terms of programming langauges the list of Solidity features can be treated as a subset of Rust's features.
+In terms of programming languages, the list of Solidity features can be treated as a subset of Rust's features.
-That means it's possible to convert Solidity into Rust, but the oposite is not possible.
+That means it's possible to convert Solidity into Rust, but the opposite is not possible.
 Our architecture is split into 3 main pieces:

 - `Solidity Parser` build on top of [lalrpop](https://github.com/lalrpop/lalrpop).
-It parses Solidity Syntax into developer friendly Solidity AST.
+  It parses Solidity Syntax into developer-friendly Solidity AST.
   We have borrowed it as a whole from [the Solang project](https://github.com/hyperledger/solang).
   Further development might require some modification, but it can be considered 95% complete.

-- `C3 Lang` is our approach to implement Solidity's (and Python's) inheritence model.
+- `C3 Lang` is our approach to implement Solidity's (and Python's) inheritance model.
-We designed it as a intermediete target for the transpiler.
+  We designed it as an intermediate target for the transpiler.
-While it works, it needs better tests, redesign and documentation.
+  While it works, it needs better tests, redesign, and documentation.

 - `Nysa Core` translates the output of the `Solidity Parser` into a `C3 Lang` Rust.